St. John's Food Pantry

 Loans are made by appointment only.
-Requests are received by the Parish Administrator, usually by phone (734-453-0190) or by email (email@example.com).
+Requests are received by the Parish Administrator, usually by phone (734-453-0190) or by email (firstname.lastname@example.org).
 Requests must be made by the person who will be using the equipment or who will be personally responsible for its return.
 The Parish Administrator will notify Miss Millie’s volunteers of your request (usually via email).
 A Miss Millie’s volunteer will make every attempt to contact you by phone within 24 hours of receiving your request.
 We will set up an appointment, ID may be requested to verify residence.
 Equipment is loaned only to those who reside in Plymouth or Canton.

 If you have medical equipment to donate, please do not leave items at St. John’s without contacting a Miss Millie’s Closet volunteer to determine if items can be included in our inventory.
 If items cannot be included, we will refer you to agencies that might accept them.
 World Medical Relief will usually accept everything (21725 Melrose Ave., Southfield, MI.
 Phone: 1-313-866-5333).

 This ministry began in memory of a wonderful Church member, Mrs. Mildred (Millie) Hein.
 Her daughter started the loan closet with items used by Miss Millie while at home with family during her final years.
 Thanks to our donors, the loan closet has grown with a wide variety of durable medical items

 Consumable items (diabetic supplies, disposable underwear,

 prescribed custom splints, boots, casts, etc.) are not available.